FocusMinderApp/FocusMinderApp-Mac/README.md

 2. Drag `FocusMinder.app` to your **Applications** folder
 3. Launch FocusMinder from Applications

-### First Launch — Gatekeeper Warning

-Because this app is not yet signed with an Apple Developer certificate, macOS may block it on first launch.
-Here's how to open it:

-1. Try to open FocusMinder — macOS will show a warning and block it
-2. Open **System Settings → Privacy & Security**
-3. Scroll down until you see a message about FocusMinder being blocked
-4. Click **"Open Anyway"**
-5. Confirm in the dialog that appears

-You only need to do this once.

----

 ## Features

 - Tutorial for first-time app users to better understand what it does